wazuh/wazuh-ansible/README.md

 sudo ansible-playbook wazuh-single.yml -i inventory
 ```

-After the playbook execution, the Wazuh UI should be reachable through `https://<your server host>:5601`
+After the playbook execution, the Wazuh UI should be reachable through `https://<your server host>`

 ## Contribute